 When writing an academic paper on either broad or narrow research paper topics, a good research question can help you start well.
 It’s all about stating a clear one that your research will answer.
 It plays an important role because it helps you focus the entire paper and enables you to make a strong statement on either simple or complex issue that you study.
-Need help with thesis?
+Need thesis help?
 Find a correct answer to write excellent papers every time.

 Defining a research question

-A good one should have all of these important characteristics:
+A good research question should have all of these important characteristics:

 It’s a question around which you center your entire paper, so pay attention to research paper topics that you’re passionate or curious about.

 Why is it important to your research process?Research questions help students focus their writing by giving a visible path through the entire process and its different stages.
 Their specificity will help you avoid submitting general papers and work to supporting an arguable and unique thesis.

 How to write a research question?
 Take these helpful steps to succeed:

 - Select an interesting and broad subject;